Azure/azure-sdk/releases/2021-04/python.md

 ### Translation Document 1.0.0b1 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-ai-translation-document_1.0.0b1/sdk/translation/azure-ai-translation-document/CHANGELOG.md#100b1-2021-04-06)
 This is the first beta package of the azure-ai-translation-document client library that targets the Document Translation service version `1.0-preview.1`.
 This package's documentation and samples demonstrate the new API.

-### Resource Management - Custom Providers 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-customproviders_1.0.0/sdk/customproviders/azure-mgmt-customproviders/CHANGELOG.md#100-2021-04-08)
-- GA release

-### Resource Management - Azure Stack 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-azurestack_1.0.0/sdk/azurestack/azure-mgmt-azurestack/CHANGELOG.md#100-2021-04-08)
-**Features**

-  - Model Registration has a new parameter system_data
-  - Model Registration has a new parameter kind
-  - Model TrackedResource has a new parameter system_data
-  - Model TrackedResource has a new parameter kind
-  - Model CustomerSubscription has a new parameter system_data
-  - Model Product has a new parameter system_data
-  - Added operation RegistrationsOperations.enable_remote_management
-  - Added operation group LinkedSubscriptionsOperations

-**Breaking changes**

-  - Operation ProductsOperations.get_products has a new signature

-### Resource Management - App Platform 6.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-appplatform_6.0.0/sdk/appplatform/azure-mgmt-appplatform/CHANGELOG.md#600-2021-04-08)
-**Features**

-  - Model MonitoringSettingProperties has a new parameter app_insights_agent_versions
-  - Model MonitoringSettingProperties has a new parameter app_insights_sampling_rate
-  - Model AppResourceProperties has a new parameter enable_end_to_end_tls
-  - Model NetworkProfile has a new parameter required_traffics

 [pattern]: # (### ${PackageFriendlyName} ${PackageVersion} [Changelog]${ChangelogUrl}`n${HighlightsBody}`n)